Emman010101/AttendanceSystem/README.md

-Attendance System with ESP8266
+Attendance System with ESP8266 and AS606 Fingerprint Sensor (IOT Project)

-Login Credentials
+Login Credentials for Admin Page

 Username: admin
 Password: admin